jo/erlang-lists-member-vs-maps-is-key/README.md

 ## Requirements
-Based on `escript`.
+The [run-perf-test script](run-perf-test) is based on `escript`.

-To generate the plot you need
+Apart from `erlang-erts` you need the following commands available in order to generate the plot:
 * jq
 * gnuplot